IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_KNIFE_INIT_LATE

-Fires on the first MC_POST_KNIFE_UPDATE frame for each laser.
+Fires on the first MC_POST_KNIFE_UPDATE frame for each knife.

 This callback is useful because many attributes cannot be set or retrieved properly in the normal MC_POST_KNIFE_INIT callback.